-High-touch medical and non-medical devices that move in and out of your patient room are a proven source of cross contamination and Hospital
+High-touch medical and non-medical devices that move in and out of your patient room including cell phones and small tablets are a proven source of cross contamination and Hospital Acquired Infections.

 AUVS lets you put the solution at the source with the KR615 Germicidal Enclosure.

-The AUVS KR615 fills the gaps in your Infection Prevention Protocol, working between robot treatments and providing a better option than wipes.
+Becoming widely referred to as The Box, the AUVS KR615 fills the gaps in your Infection Prevention Protocol, working continuously between terminal cleanings and providing a better option than wipes.

 According to the CDC, Hospital Acquired Infections (HAI) are estimated to cost US hospitals $45-Billion.
 The problem negatively impacts patient

 outcomes with hospital stays being increased by an average of 19 days.
 In addition to the physical and psychological toll on patients, staff and family members, these extended stays hit the hospital’s bottom line.
 Based on 2014 estimates, a facility with $50-million in annual Medicare inpatient revenue has $6.6-million at risk.

 The microbial pathogens related to HAI are often transmitted through cross contamination of high-touch medical and non-medical devices and inadequately cleaned surfaces.

 Germicidal wipes and bleaches are common but ineffective answers with numerous drawbacks.
 Disinfecting robots address the problem but have their own drawbacks including cost, service and inability to address all surfaces that might harbor pathogenic microorganisms.
 They are not a complete solution.